nrs-org/novelslop/content/vol_01/chap_07.typ

   For example, a popular singer once made a video documenting her life on a whiteboard, which kickstarted the whole "Draw My Life" trend on the Internet.
-  Her popularity was massively boosted by the event.
+  It goes without saying, her popularity was massively boosted by the event.

   Or, there was that one voice actress who started to upload cover songs to her side channel, woke up one day to see her music video at top trending.
-This unexpected success gave her much more roles in anime, especially music ones.
+This unexpected success gave her much more roles in anime, especially music-related ones.

   It could be seen that the Internet was also interested in the inner lives of the stars it adored, not just their intrinsic talents.